gemunet/coranno/README.md

 # CORANNO
 Corpus Annotation Tool

-This is a tool for Natural Language Processing (NLP), which allows to create fully annotated corpora with classification and POS/Entities, portable and reusable.
+This is a tool for Natural Language Processing (NLP), which allows to create fully annotated corpora with Classification/Sentiment and POS/Entities/NER/, portable and reusable.

 features:
 - Multiple datasets
-- Entities Annotations
+- Entities Annotations (NER)
 - Classification multilabel and multiclass
 - Possibility to tag a selected text area
 - Custom tags creation